pinecone-io/go-pinecone/README.md

 	embeddingModel := "multilingual-e5-large"
 	documents := []string{
-		"Turkey is a classic meat to eat at American Thanksgiving."
-		"Many people enjoy the beautiful mosques in Turkey."
+		"Turkey is a classic meat to eat at American Thanksgiving.", "Many people enjoy the beautiful mosques in Turkey.", }
-	}
 	docParameters := pinecone.EmbedParameters{
 		InputType: "passage",